Respect: Our Inmates' and Detainees' Rights and Welfare

 Every detainee/inmate is provided a facility handbook explaining the following rights and responsibilities:

 - Programs and services available

-Those in our care have the right to maintain personal well-being, hygiene, and health care and the right to nutritious balanced meals, clean clothes, regular opportunities to bathe and do laundry and be given the supplies to do so.
+Those in our care have the right to maintain personal well-being, hygiene, health care, nutritious balanced meals, clean clothes, regular opportunities to bathe, do laundry and be given the supplies to do so.
 They have the right to take regular showers, live in areas with proper air circulation and heating, and have access to medical and mental health care if needed.

 Anyone with a disability, such as limited ability to move, speak, breathe, see, hear, or care for themselves, have the right to reasonable access to all programs, activities, and services available to others.
 They also have the right to be provided aids or services to help them communicate, see, or hear.

-- Access to the foreign consulate from their home country for those inmates and detainees who are not U.S. citizens.
+- Access to the foreign consulate from their home country for those inmates/detainees who are not U.S. citizens.